desponda/inbox-whisperer/features/mvp-ui-react.md

 - [ ] Core UI screens implemented
 - [ ] Codebase fully linted and tested
 - [ ] Makefile and developer scripts updated for fullstack workflow

+## Developer Experience

+- To run all checks locally (lint, typecheck, tests for backend and frontend), use `make ci` before PR or deploy.

 ---
 *This feature is active as of 2025-04-23.
 Update as progress is made.*